-Risk that the Corporation is not able to effectively meet the needs of its customers and a growing city, and maintain the security and reliability of the grid at acceptable levels.
+Risk that Toronto Hydro is not able to effectively meet the needs of its customers and a growing city, and maintain the security and reliability of the distribution grid at acceptable levels.
+The primary factors driving Toronto Hydro's operations risk relate to asset management, customer management, physical security, and business interruption.